siddiquipro/masc-vue/docs/content/overview/getting-started.md

 # Getting started

-A quick tutorial to get you up and running with Radix Primitives.
+A quick tutorial to get you up and running with MASC Vue.

 ## Implementing a Button